 Despite all of these good feelings and intentions, we may not have a very clear idea of what critical thinking is.
-We may also not be able to explain exactly why critical thinking is important, and we may not have a clear idea of how to become a more critical thinker.
+We may also not be able to explain exactly why critical thinking is important.
+And we may not have a clear idea of how to become a more critical thinker.

 To help make the concept of critical thinking clearer, let’s start with what critical thinking is not.